 How is Virginia Doing?

-The Virginia Foundation for Healthy Youth recently reported that the percentage of high school students in Virginia who are regular smokers has declined by more than 55 percent since 2001 (from 28.6% to 13% in 2011).
+The Virginia Foundation for Healthy Youth recently reported that the percentage of high school students in Virginia who are regular smokers has declined by more than 55 percent since 2001 -- from 28.6 percent to 11.1 percent in 2013.
+However, 2014 data from the CDC's Behavioral Risk Factor Surveillance System (BRFSS) indicates that smoking rates have risen markedly among the state's 18-24 year olds, up to 23.1 percent from 18.7 percent in 2013.

 What Influences Smoking?